 Jordan, I love you, my angel.
 I know you’re well – better than well.
 You’re more alive than I am.
 I want you to know something very exciting, my child.
 I begin further schooling on August 25th for the sole purpose of helping the thousands among whom I live also know that, although life is messy and this world can be unspeakably painful, there is HOPE in Jesus Christ.

-Nick Watts has been in full-time, vocational ministry for over 30 years, 26 of those years as a full-time Youth Pastor.
-He and Michelle have been married for 31 years, and have three children: Kelsie, Jordan & Macy.
+Nick Watts has been in full-time, vocational ministry for over 30 years, most of those years as a full-time Youth Pastor.
+He and Michelle have been married for over 35 years, and have three children: Kelsie, Jordan & Macy.
 Nick is presently the Music/Teaching Pastor at Bacon Heights Baptist Church in Lubbock, TX.
 You can read more about Nick’s “journey back to sanity” after the death of his son on his blog, www.nickwattssoulfood.com.
 Simply choose “Jordan Blake Watts” in the “categories” window.

 *photo cred.
 Bruno Carlos

 If your child or you need help today call the National Suicide Prevention Lifeline anytime, day or night, including holidays.

 800-273-8255 (TALK) or Text TALK to 741741.
 Save the number in your phone and share it with your friends.
 You never know when help might be needed.
 Other excellent resources for help understanding suicide and how to support someone who struggles wtih suicidal thoughts are on our website.
 Here are a few: